NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :rtype: :class:`ColorParam<NatronEngine.ColorParam>`

-Returns the :doc:`Param` controlling the color of the bezier.
+Returns the :doc:`Param` controlling the color of the Bezier.